Fine Print: Nike Air Safari History

 In a comical turn, the Air Safari would once again have to find its elbow room among all of the Air Max hype.
 It’s almost Nike wants the Air Safari to fight its way to relevance.

-And yet, this isn’t 1987.
+And yet, this isn’t 1987, so the Nike Air Safari history is far from ending.
 This underrated model releases to a much different cultural climate, one that loves itself more of that Safari print.

 As a result, the release, back in the middle of March, meets general applause.
 Though it isn’t instant, the shoe does eventually sell out.
 One of the more legitimate concerns with this model has to do with a usual thought involving Nike retro drops: material quality.